kkjh0723/icub-tensorflow/README.md

 * Tensorflow 0.12.x

 # Task & Model
 * We tested the program in a very simple object manipulation task.
 There is only one object (which can be different shapes and sizes) in front of the robot and the robot learned to grasp the object.
+The environment setting is similar to previous works [[1]](http://neurorobot.kaist.ac.kr/pdf_files/ICDL_2016_JS.pdf) and [[2]](https://arxiv.org/abs/1507.02347)
 * [NOTE] Since the purpose of this code is to test connecting icub simulator and tensorflow, we ignore some necessary components for training and examining deep neural networks.
 First, we don't use any validation data although checking validation loss was implemented in the training code (we use same training data to validation).
 Second, we don't test generalization but only check whether the network do operate as it trained.
 The testing situation on the simulator is exactly same as the training data.
 We may conduct real research experiments based on this code in the future.
 * Training datasets are collected using a dedicated program which is not shared in this repository.
 The structure of the dataset program is basically same as the online testing program in this repository but the motor generation part is replaced by hand coded program and saving vision(from iCub camera) and motor(from iCub joint) sequences parts are added.
 You can change either the data collecting program or the online testing program depending on your task senario.
 * We trained a CNN-RNN structure especially VMDNN [1] (or CNN-LSTM) model for the testing